sebva/stress-sgx/README.md

 This optional approach, however, limits Stress-SGX to stressors that are only available in enclave mode.

 Selecting the approach is done by compiling the version of Stress-SGX located in the `loadso` branch.
-Only CPU stressors are compatible with this option.
+CPU and VM stressors are compatible with this option.